Ajay0114/Inventorymanagementapp/README.md

        Retrieve all the deployed service
     ```

-Update your application files (deployment.yaml, config.yaml, etc.) with the retrieved load balancer DNS.
+Update your application files (application.yaml files, deployment.yaml, config.yaml, etc.) with the retrieved load balancer DNS.

 Commit Changes to GitHub
 Commit your changes to your GitHub repository: